aplteam/Cider/docs/Cider-User-Guide.md

 ```
 However, if the first non-white space character of `tests` is a `]` (making it a user command rather than a function call) its definition would just be printed to `⎕SE` together with a comment.

+###### githubUsername

+This parameter was introduced with version 0.19.0 --- from this version onwards Cider will deal with a missing parameter of this name by establishing it as an empty character vector.

+By default the parameter is empty.
+This means that Cider commands that deal with GitHub cannot work of course.

+If a project is hosted on GitHub then you are advised to set it to the GitHub username --- that's the equivalent of "group" in Tatin speak.

+That allows commands like `]APLGit2.GetTagOfLatestRelease` to work without specifying `-username` when issues on a project that is managed by Cider.

 ##### LINK

 These are LINK parameters which are passed on to LINK when Cider brings the APL code into the WS with LINK.